MSimnes/LightBnB/LightBnB_WebApp-master/README.md

 * `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
 * `styles` contains all of the sass files.
 * `server.js` is the entry point to the application.
 This connects the routes to the database.
+* `migrations` contains the schema and sql used to create tables.
+* `seeds` contains the data used in the lightbnb database.

+## Dependencies

+- Node.js
+- Express
+- pg
+- bcryptjs
+- cookie-session
+- nodemon

+## Getting Started

+- Install all dependencies (using the `npm install` command).
+- Run the development web server using the `npm run local` command.
+- Go to `localhost:3000` to view the page.

+## Functionality